davidthings/jebrish/README.md

 BuildRoot configurations are of the form `[company]_[device]_deconfig`.
 For the purposes here, each configuration will have an additional field describing additional features of note - `jebrish_[device]_[feature]_deconfig`.
 Consistent with this, the actual "baord"-specific files will appear in `board/jebrish/device_feature` with reference to common files in `board/jebrish/common` and `board/jebrish/[device]_common`.

-`jebrish_rg353x_minimal_defconfig` - minimal configuration for RK3566-based handhelds like the Anbernic RG353/p/v/m.
+**jebrish_rg353x_minimal_defconfig** - minimal configuration for RK3566-based handhelds like the Anbernic RG353/p/v/m.
 It supplies enough to boot and log in.
 However since this is a minimal configuration, you'll need some extra hardware to make it useful.
 Either you'll need to solder in a USB-UART in the case of UART console, or you'll need a USB keyboard in the case of Display/HDMI console.

-**min-fs** - minimal configuration extended with a large sd-based filesystem.
+**jebrish_rg353x_minfs_defconfig** - minimal configuration extended with a large sd-based non-volatile filesystem.
+Expands the `rootfs` to the full size of the media on first use.
 Uses `switch_root` in /init.

 # Building